quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 The :id syntax is using the params syntax from the Vue Router.
 These are the URLs that are going to need an id of some sort.
 If the id is not valid for the page that is being accessed (i.e. dater user trying to access a manager page), a 404 page will be served instead.

+See [previous team's URL list](./low_level_docs.md#vue-urls) for the original route map and params rationale.
+Our updates maintain the same structure with role validation.

 ## Testing

 *See [previous team's preliminary testing designs](./low_level_docs.md#testing)*